tymcgrew/Quartus_Verilog_Builder_v2/README.txt

 To use this tool, run the "fileBuilder.py" Python script by double clicking it or right clicking and open with Python.
 You should then be presented with a GUI where you can input the module name, select the FPGA components you need, and enter the names of the states for the FSM.
-When you are finished, click the "Done" button and a .v Verilog header file should be in the Quartus_Verilog_Builder_v2 folder, along with a .csv pin assignments file.
+When you are finished, click the "Done" button and a .v Verilog header file will be created in the Quartus_Verilog_Builder_v2 folder, along with a .csv pin assignments file.